WESTON HISTORY & CULTURE CENTER

 WESTON AT WORK

-The Agriculture exhibit centers on Weston’s farm traditions and innovations from the 19th through early 20th centuries.
-Organized seasonally around the Coley Barn’s 1908 Lockwood Baler (a local invention), the design follows the rhythms of planting, harvest, and winter labor.
-Panels and artifacts reveal how technological change, immigrant labor, and market expansion reshaped local farming.
-Displays of tools, patent diagrams, and primary documents bring to life the evolution from ox-drawn plows to mechanized equipment.
-The result highlights Weston’s adaptation, ingenuity, and the enduring role of agriculture in shaping community identity.
+The Agriculture exhibit centers on Weston’s farming traditions and innovations from the 19th through early 20th centuries.
+Organized seasonally around the Coley Barn’s 1908 Lockwood Baler — a local invention — the design follows the rhythms of planting, harvest, and winter labor.
+Interpretive panels and artifacts reveal how technological change, immigrant labor, and expanding markets reshaped local agriculture.